 A wide body of scientific research has proven that regular sleep is crucial to our health and well-being.
 We’re all pretty clear on that.
-Yet, even with plentiful evidence of its importance, the fast modern lifestyle has led many people to skimp out on sleep.
+Yet, even with plentiful evidence of sleep deprivation, the fast modern lifestyle has led many people to skimp out on sleep.

 Juggling between work, responsibilities, and personal time has got many adults stretching out their days, cramming in as much waking hours as possible.
 On top of that, insomnia is a worryingly common issue for men as they age.
 This can make sleep deficiency common even among those who’re not trying to skimp out on the z’s.

 There is an obvious link between a lack of sleep and increased risk of cardiovascular problems, including obesity, and various chronic diseases.
 Scientists continue to research sleep deprivation in search of answers that could be potentially life-saving.

 We still have little understanding of the underlying mechanisms of sleep, and how exactly sleep deprivation causes heart problems.
 However, a study published recently in the scientific journal Nature is pointing to some very valuable clues.

 Many types of heart diseases entail a condition called atherosclerosis, where arteries harden due to plaque buildup.
 Impacting men with Type 2 diabetes, atherosclerosis is also one of the underlying causes of erectile dysfunction.

 As cholesterol deposits build up on the walls of arteries, the risk of heart attack or stroke increases.
 This buildup can lead to lethal ruptures.
 Immune cells (particularly white blood cells) play a self-sabotaging role here.